ghackenberg/lightweight-cpp-plugin-framework/README.md

 This framework provides a simple yet powerful architecture for building modular C++ applications.
 It allows developers to extend an application's functionality by simply adding new plugins to a designated folder, without needing to recompile the core application.

+### Dependencies

+Dependency and build management:

+*   **CMake**: The cross-platform build system used to configure and generate the project builds.
+*   **vcpkg**: A C++ package manager used to install and manage library dependencies.
+The required libraries are listed in the `vcpkg.json` file in the root directory.

+Memory management, filesystem interaction, XML parsing:

+*   **Boost**: A collection of high-quality, peer-reviewed C++ libraries.
+This framework uses Boost for various utilities, including smart pointers (`boost::shared_ptr`).

 ### Core Components

 ```mermaid